python/cpython/Doc/tutorial/errors.rst

 The expression following the :keyword:`from` must be either an exception or ``None``.
 Exception chaining happens automatically when an exception is raised inside an exception handler or :keyword:`finally` section.
-Although, it can be disabled by using ``from None``:
+Exception chaining can be disabled by using ``from None`` idiom:

     >>> try:
     ...     open('database.sqlite')